 Out of these, two things are present in our daily life — Coffee Beans and Tea Leaves.
 So, naturally, you’ll find this element in coffee, tea, chocolate and many other popular drinks.
 In the current scenario, the same has been used in various food products as well.
 For instance, if you check the ingredients of your favorite syrups or gums, you can find caffeine listed there.

 Let’s keep other drinks aside for now.
 As far as a common food consumer is concerned, he gets the majority amount of caffeine from different coffee drinks he may try.
-According to several researches, coffees like the one you have from Starbucks have more amount of caffeine than other drinks in the list.
+According to several kinds of research, coffees like the one you have from Starbucks have more amount of caffeine than other drinks in the list.
 So, with a small bit of generalization, we can equate caffeine to coffee.

 How Does it Work — What Caffeine Does to Your Body?